9B. A Previously Untold Story About

 The Busch Mansion at Grant's Farm.
 The estate is home to the famous Budweiser Clydesdale's horses and many other animals.
 Click the image for more information.

-Upon their visit to Grant Park, the Bavarian contingency noticed one of Gussie's daily routines: making and tasting a loaf of bread each morning with some of the yeast used for brewing beer that day.
+Upon their visit to Grant Park, the Bavarian contingency noticed one of Gussie's daily routines: tasting a loaf of bread made for him each morning with some of the yeast used for brewing beer that day.
 It was a way he liked to "test" the quality of his beer on a daily basis.
 Gussie offered some of this bread to his visitors; perhaps this was a proverbial goodwill gesture for Gussie to "break bread" with an adversary.
 Besides trying to resolve the costly and time-consuming appeals effort for the Bavarian name, it seems Gussie had another interest related to the brewery.
 In order to for A-B to become larger, Gussie had established plants on both coasts in the 1950s; first Newark in 1951 and then Los Angeles in 1954.
 Apparently, he was also interested in opening a plant in Ohio.
 Gussie was likely aware that Bavarian was receiving overtures from other companies for a merger or acquisition.
 In any event, Gussie evidently left the impression with the Schott Family after their visit, that Anheuser-Busch would be interested in acquiring the Bavarian Brewing Co.
 The ball was in Bavarian's court.

 Considerations After The Meeting